zzh24zzh/EPCOT/Data/Readme.md

 ## Processing DNase-seq
 Since the only cell-type specific inputs of EPCOT are DNase-seq profiles, we use samtools and deeptools RPGC normalization to generate normalized bigWig files from bam files.
 The 'effectiveGenomeSize' in RPGC is calculated using [unique-kmers.py](https://github.com/dib-lab/khmer/blob/master/scripts/unique-kmers.py).
-An example of GM12878 with ENCODE accession number [ENCSR000EMT](https://www.encodeproject.org/experiments/ENCSR000EMT/)
+An example of GM12878 with ENCODE accession number [ENCSR000EMT](https://www.encodeproject.org/experiments/ENCSR000EMT/) is provided below.
 ```
 #download bam files and blacklist
 wget -O GM12878_rep1.bam https://www.encodeproject.org/files/ENCFF020WZB/@@download/ENCFF020WZB.bam